 401(k) employee stockholders cannot vote their voting instructions at the shareholders meeting.
 401(k) employee stockholders, as beneficial holders of such shares held in trust, must give directions to the trustee(s), the record holders of such shares, on how to vote their shares in advance of the meeting by properly returning their VIF.
-That deadline has been established as May 11, 2006 (see page 3 of the Company-AAG's March 17, 2006 Preliminary Proxy Statement).
+That deadline has been established as May 13, 2006 (see page 3 of the Company-AAG's April 14, 2006 Definitive Proxy Statement).
 Again, as we've stated above, the CHALLENGERS can do that for you by sending us your VIF in time.

 Some of the reasons for this state of affairs regarding stockholders being able to vote for the CHALLENGERS (or not) is due to the choice we made not to do a regular postal mailing via ADP.
 We live now in an electronic world.
-We feel a requirement to use the mails is an expensive impediment to making opposing proxy contests easy and affordable.
+We feel a requirement to do a separate mailing is an expensive impediment to making opposing proxy contests easy and affordable.
+We feel notification of an Internet challenging solicitation can be done using the company's Definitive Proxy statement disclosing the URL of the website where challenger proxy statements and proxy materials are located.
+After all, stockholders pay for all mailings by management of company proxy materials.

 WE BELIEVE THAT ALL STOCKHOLDERS SHOULD BE ENTITLED TO THE LEAST COSTLY AND SIMPLEST METHOD OF OBTAINING A LEGAL FORM OF PROXY AND VOTING FOR SEC-QUALIFIED CANDIDATES OF THEIR CHOICE.
-THE INTERNET IS AN AFFORDABLE RESOURCE, WHICH WE ARE UTILIZING.
+THE INTERNET IS AN AFFORDABLE AND EFFICIENT RESOURCE, WHICH WE ARE UTILIZING.

 The law of Delaware, under which the Company-AAG is incorporated, specifically permits electronically transmitted proxies, provided that each such proxy contains or is submitted with information from which the Inspector(s) of Election can determine that it was authorized by the stockholder.
-(General Corporation Law of the State of Delaware, Section 212©.)
+(General Corporation Law of the State of Delaware, Section 212.)